Tamara Gverdtsiteli: Musical Theatre Performances

-At the age of 19, Gverdtsiteli finished in second place at the All-Union Festival in Dnipropetrovsk and won the international competition "Red Carnation" in Sochi.
-The songs "Music" (V. Azarashvili, M. Potskhishvili) and "Blossom, my land" brought her to fame.
-In 1982, she took part in a popular music competition in Dresden, in 1988 she won the Golden Orpheus song contest, then performed as a guest artist at the festivals in Sopot and Sanremo.
+At the age of 19, Gverdtsiteli finished in second place at the All-Union Contest of Young Performers of Soviet Songs in Dnipropetrovsk in June 1981 and won the international competition "Red Carnation" in Sochi in September 1981.
+The songs "Blossom, my land" (T. Gverdtsiteli, G. Tabidze) and "Music" (V. Azarashvili, M. Potskhishvili) brought her to fame.
+In September 1982, she took part in a popular music competition in Dresden, the Internationales Schlagerfestival, and in June 1988 she won the Golden Orpheus song contest, then performed as a guest artist at the festivals in Sopot International Song Festival in August 1989 and Sanremo in 1990.
+Her 1985 debut solo album "Music" included songs in Georgian and Russian, and one song in Spanish - the famous "Granada" by Agustín Lara.
 Since 1987, Gverdtsiteli has acted as a jury member of music festivals.

 In 1991, Gverdtsiteli was invited by her French agent to Paris, where she met Michel Legrand and Jean Dréjac.
 At the same time, a contract was signed with Legrand and her first concert took place at the Olympia.
 Legrand, introducing the three-thousandth hall, said: "Paris!
 Remember this name."
 In Gverdtsiteli's repertoire, songs of civil sound coexisted with elegiac, lyrical songs.
 Gradually, more and more songs of her own composition appeared.
 Of the major events of her creative life, her solo concerts include at Olympia (Paris, 1994), with the A. Kozlov Ensemble at Carnegie Hall (New York, 1995), Michel Legrand Presents Tamara Gverdtsiteli (New York, 1996).

-From 2007 to 2008, Gverdtsiteli was a member of the Supreme Council of the Civilian Power party.
 In 2010, she performed the part of Carmen on the stage of the Dnipropetrovsk Opera House with the Milanese baritone Giovanni Ribichesu.
 In 2014, Gverdtsiteli became a judge in The Voice of Ukraine, the Ukrainian version of The Voice.
 She was also a judge in The Voice Senior in 2020.
 In the spring of 2022, Gverdtsiteli temporarily stopped performing in Russia.

 Personal life

 Gverdtsiteli has been married three times.
 Her first husband was Giorgi Kakhabrishvili, director and vice-chairman of the Georgian Public Broadcasting.
 The couple got married in 1984, and in 1986, their only son, Alexander, was born.
 In 1995, the couple divorced after eleven years of marriage.
 Gverdtsiteli's second husband was a lawyer named Dmitry Breslav, with whom she moved to Boston.
 A few months later, however, Breslav died of heart failure.
 Her third husband was cardiac surgeon Sergei Ambatelo.
 The couple divorced in December 2005.
 On 12 July 2000, Gverdtsiteli received Russian citizenship.
+Her father, Mikheil, died in November 2021, and her mother, Inna, died in October 2022.